hvihvi/glnt/README.md

 For example, you could require that each commit relate to a Jira issue key.

-## Should merge with remote branches
+## Should merge with other branches

 TODO: Not implemented